consolidation/cgr/README.md

 `export CGR_BIN_DIR=$HOME/bin`

-You may select any directory you like for the `CGR_BIN_DIR`, as long as if is in your $PATH.
+You may select any directory you like for the `CGR_BIN_DIR`, as long as it is in your $PATH.

 ## Display information